Touch the Devil: Plot

 A plot to assassinate British Foreign Secretary, Lord Carrington, who is secretly visiting the President of France in an isolated country location, is called off at the last moment.
 Jack Corder, a double agent in the organisation of master terrorist, Frank Barry, is killed by Barry, who escapes.

 Brigadier Ferguson, head of ‘Group Four’, a covert operation within the British security establishment, and answerable directly to the Prime Minister (never named, but clearly intended to be Margaret Thatcher), for counter-terrorist activities, is instructed to eliminate Barry, by any means.
 He has already lost three agents planted in Barry's organisation, and must now try a new tack.

 Barry, a former IRA gunman and now psychopathic gun-for-hire, who is being paid by the Russians, is given his next job.
 He is to obtain details of a new West German anti-tank rocket system, and, better still, the rockets themselves.
 They are due to be demonstrated at a British army proving ground, near Wast Water, in the English Lake District, after being flown in to a disused former RAF station.
-His handler, Belov, officially a cultural attaché at the Soviet embassy in Paris, but actually a KGB Colonel, arranges false documents, money and equipment.
+His handler, Nikolai Belov, officially a cultural attaché at the Soviet embassy in Paris, but actually a KGB Colonel, arranges false documents, money and equipment.

 Heavily disguised, Barry travels by hydrofoil to Jersey in the Channel Islands, from where he flies to Manchester.
 In a rented car, he drives to the seaside town of Morecambe, where an anonymous contact delivers firearms and other equipment, as arranged by Belov.
 He then drives to a small village near Ravenglass, not far from the army proving ground.

 The plan is to escape out to sea with the stolen weapons, to board a Russian fishing boat.
 His local contact, Salter, an undertaker and embalmer whom Belov has used before, provides two powerful boats, and an isolated farmhouse to base himself in.
 He also meets Hedley Preston and Sam Varley, thugs-for-hire, recruited by Salter from the Liverpool underworld, to provide armed muscle.
 But Barry doesn't trust them, especially after a drunken Varley tries to rape Jenny, Salter's young assistant.